 Studies and clinical trials have tested a wide range of dosages, from as little as 50 mg once a day to as much as 1250 mg several times daily.
 The consensus is that the median effective dosage is from 300 mg to 500 mg, with optimal daily intake capped at 6000 mg, spread over three doses.

-Users taking ashwagandha in conjunction with other anxiolytics, including nootropics like aniracetam, phenibut, and adrafinil, may find that a smaller dose is effective.
+Users taking ashwagandha in conjunction with other anxiolytics, including nootropics like aniracetam or phenibut may find that a smaller dose is effective.
 As always, the best dosage advice is to start with the lowest possible effective dose and only increase as needed.

 Ashwagandha should be taken with food.
 It’s generally best to take it in two or three doses over the course of a day, but if a single dose is required, it should be taken with breakfast.